mtov/engsoftmoderna/en/chapter1.md

 jeopardizing their operation.
 As examples, we can mention an academic project script, a data migration program for one-time-use, or a system to manage a student association's membership.
-These systems do not necessarily require high internal quality, optimal runtime performance, or sophisticated user interfaces.
+These systems do not necessarily require high internal quality standards, optimal runtime performance, or sophisticated user interfaces.
 They are typically implemented by a single developer and are non-critical and lightweight.
-As a result, they do not benefit from the practices, techniques, and processes discussed in this book.
-In fact, over-engineering is a risk for such systems, as there's no need for advanced techniques.
+As a result, they do not benefit that much from the practices, techniques, and processes discussed in this book.
+In fact, **over-engineering** is a risk for such systems, as there's no need for advanced techniques.

 \index{Mission-Critical Systems}
 On the other end of the spectrum, we have Acute systems,